mblayman/mattlayman.com/content/building-saas/2020-01-01-make-custom-user-model.md

 title: "Make A Custom User Model - Building SaaS #40"
 description: >-
     In this episode,
-    we started a users app and hook up the custom user model feature of Django to unlock the full extensibility of that model in the future.
+    we started a users app and hooked up the custom user model feature of Django to unlock the full extensibility of that model in the future.
 type: video
 image: img/python-django.png